Skip to main content

 What we found

 The pipe joints on the LG outdoor unit had corroded over four years of sun and rain.
 The corrosion ate into the seals and left small gaps where refrigerant slowly escaped.
 That is why each top-up lasted only a few weeks before cooling faded again.
 On some LG outdoor units the joint layout tends to trap water, which speeds the corrosion up.
-The unit had also logged LG error code CH35, a low-pressure warning that fits a system steadily losing gas.
+The unit had also logged LG error code CH38, a low refrigerant warning that fits a system steadily losing gas.

 What fixed it